 Go-Go Enslavement - As show in the calendar series, March-April 2002, when the Tiger Princess Kiriad is captured and enslaved by the Dragon Queen Oscura, she's shown in chains and a bikini with the queen holding her on a leash.

 God Save Us from the Queen! - Oscura isn't exactly evil (no one here is, except maybe Shaleigh but that's another story), but she's shown to be short-sighted, vindictive and an all around pain to work with, perhaps best shown when she cares more about, and thus directs more resources towards capturing a single tiger then she does about the volcano that just wiped out half her kingdom.
-Also, the Tiger Princess Kiriad, while not very developed yet, is shown to be viewed as incompetent by quite a few of the tiger higher ups.
+Also, the Tiger Princess Kiriad, while not very developed yet, is shown to be viewed as incompetent by a few of the tiger higher ups.

 Grey and Gray Morality - Initially, the Dragons were the ones portrayed villainously, but as the plot goes on both sides are shown to have both their good and bad individuals, and the Tigers themselves start to get some immoral blemishes on their record, such as Kess' horrific treatment of Kilani after learning of her connection to Lumina and Princess Kiriad's advisor, Aika casually dismissing the deaths of Mabel's entire tribe because they were "unimportant".

-Hoist By Her Own Petard- During the fight between Scyde's group and the Thunder Dragons, one of the dragons tries to kill Scyde by using her magic gauntlet to cause an avalanche.
+Hoist By Her Own Petard- During the fight between Scyde's group and the Lightning Dragons, one of the dragons tries to kill Scyde by using her magic gauntlet to cause an avalanche.
 She ends up crushing herself instead.

 I Don't Like the Sound of That Place - The Khalira, a cave system that is feared by both sides due to a cataclysmic battle having taken place there.
 Naturally, the caves that Kilani leads the freed prisoners to is the Khalira.